Additional information and support

 Daily challenges of living with ADHD

-- Often can’t get out the door on time with everything they need
+- Leave home on time with everything you need

 - Losing or misplacing things

 - Difficulty preparing for important tasks

 - Procrastination unless under the pressure of a deadline